Accessible text is text that can accessed by the student. This might be a format such as Braille, digital text, large-format text, or audio.

 - What does the student need to access?
 All assessments?
 All classwork?
 All assignments?

-- How will the student will access it?
+- How will the student access it?
 Through printed Braille?
 Through digital text read by a screen reader?
 Through both?
 For screen readers, will the school need to provide the student a computer or a tablet?
 What about a program or application?
 Will the student need training to use the technology?
+Will the student’s parents need training to help the student at home?

 - When will the student access the text?
 At home?
 In all classes?
 What about during P.E., on those occasions when paper assignments are provided?